 The Fund also supports the Office of Attorney Ethics, which acts as the investigative and prosecutorial arm of the state Supreme Court in discharging the Court's responsibility to supervise and discipline New Jersey attorneys.
 The OAE assists and manages 18 district ethics committees and 17 district fee arbitration committees throughout the state.
 Additionally, the OAE itself handles serious, emergent and complex disciplinary prosecutions and also administers the random audits inspecting financial accounts and recordkeeping responsibilities of private practice law firms.

 Lawyers who engage in unethical conduct are subject to discipline by the state Supreme Court, which can range from an admonition, the least serious discipline, to a reprimand, censure, suspension from practice, or permanent disbarment from practice.
 The attorney disciplinary process is usually begun by filing a form with one of the Supreme Court's 18 district ethics committees.
-In 2015, 149 attorneys were disciplined, a decline from the 174 in the prior year.
+In 2017, 192 attorneys were disciplined, an increase of 13% over the 169 in the prior year.
 The district committees also conduct fee arbitration programs in disputes relating to the level of fees charged for services.
 In 2015, the committees handled a total of 1,649 cases.